shakebugs/shake-docs/docs/android/configuration-and-data/essentials.md

 ---
 id: essentials
-title: Essentials
+title: Data attached by default
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

->This is the essential data Shake automatically attaches to every ticket, whether it's user feedback or a crash report.
+>This is the data Shake automatically attaches to every ticket you receive, whether it's user feedback or a crash report.
 All of this is done out of the box, you don't need to code anything.

 ## Automatically attached